happynotes/NLDAS2TS/README.md

-#NLDAS2TS  - Convert NLDAS GRB data to Time-Series Table
+#LDAS2ts  - Convert NLDAS/GLDAS/FLDAS  data to Time-Series Table

-Work with NLDAS, GNLDAS, NLDAS-2, FORCA, FORCB and so on.
+Work with NLDAS, GNLDAS, NLDAS-2, FORCA, FORCB, FLDAS and so on.

 REQUIREMENT: wgrib and/or wgrib2 is prerequiest for this program.

 Contact Lele Shu (lele 'dot' shu 'at' gmail.com) for more help.

-Please cite this software as PIHM Analysis Suite developed by Lele Shu, contributions by PIHM and http://www.pihm.psu.edu
+Please cite this software as SHUD Analysis Suite developed by Lele Shu, contributions by SHUD project (www.shud.xyz).